 There are a dozen events being planned with the efforts of 13 Williams departments and community businesses.
 The events range from film screenings; classes on topics like leadership and activism; a meditation workshops and labyrinth; and essay readings by children from Williamstown and Brayton elementary schools.

 Smith said the events are all geared toward students and members of the college community, as well as the community at large.
-Some
+Some events are specifically geared toward young people, like Sunday’s kick-off event, a screening of the film "Brave New Voices" at Mass MoCA.

 The HBO film documents teens and young adults using spoken word poetry to empower themselves to talk about issues such as oppression, gender, identity among other topics.
 Smith said middle, high school and college students are highly encouraged to attend this event.